 Don’t wait until the last minute to begin your application.
 Give yourself enough time to research, write and reflect.

-Applications close at 5pm on 30 June 2020, ensure you determine how much time you need to allocate to each criterion to complete your application in time.
+Applications close at 5pm on 17 May, so determine how much time you need to allocate to each criterion to complete your application in time.

 Understand the rules